trandung261o/c-dsa-exercises/Basic Datatypes, FileIO/README.md

     saved in the same directory as the program.
     Write a program to read from the above file character by character, then write them to a new file named 'lab1w.txt'.
+##### Exercise 13:
+    Re-implement the file content copying programming exercise, but instead of using the fgetc and fputc function pair, use the fgets and fputs function pair to read from the file and write to the file, processing one line of text content at a time.